mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Statistics: Allows users in a security role to access reports from the Reports Tab and System Reports.
 * View Transcription Stats: In Control, in Statistics, Tran Reports.
 Yes to this setting allows users in a security role to view transcription statistics report.
-* Limited to NMC area:  No or Yes if users should only be restricted to NoMoreClipboard area.
+* Limit to Portal:  No or Yes if users should only be restricted only to the portal area.
 * Update Logo:  If user has permission, they can edit/upload/change the logo that appears in the top left corner of the practice's {{% system-name %}} system.
 * Asterisk Auto-Dial From: When viewing a user, if you have permission and system is set up, their work,home,cell will be links to call them.
 You must have a number on your user account or permission to specify a from number.
 From MY NUMBERS or ANY NUMBER.
 * Save Portlets:  'Own' allows user to set their own set of portlets on any facesheet type page or patient summary portets.
 'Default' allows users to set defaults for security roles.